Call now: 252-767-6166

 Don Burleson Blog

-Oracle Create Database Syntax
+Create Oracle Database Syntax

 Here are several ways to manually issue the "create database" syntax for Oracle:

-EXTREMELY minimal manual database creation
+EXTREMELY minimal manual Oracle database creation script

 1. Set your ORACLE_SID